LeatherMC/tiny-remapper/README.md

 # tiny-remapper

-A tiny, efficient tool for remapping JAR files using "Tiny"-format mappings.
-Original code provided by Player.
+A tiny, efficient tool for remapping JAR files using "Tater"-format mappings.
+Original code provided by FabricMC/Player.